joe-abernathy/embedded-hal/README.md

 # rust-embedded-hal

 This repository aims to develop a Hardware Abstraction Layer (HAL) for embedded systems from scratch using Rust.
 This is primarily intended as a personal learning experience to enhance my embedded programming skills with Rust.
 This project will initially target the RP2040 microcontroller used in several Raspberry Pi boards, but may be extended as development continues.
+I plan to create a separate HAL project in parallel with this one, using C, to help gain a better understanding of the differences between embedded C and embedded Rust.

 Goals: